CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Configuration/NCLU-to-NVUE-Commands.md

 ## VXLAN and EVPN

 Cumulus Linux supports both single and traditional VXLAN devices.
 With a traditional VXLAN device, each VNI is a separate device (for example, vni10, vni20, vni30).
-With a single VXLAN device, a set of VNIs represent a single device model.
+With a single VXLAN device, a set of VNIs represents a single device model.
 The single VXLAN device has a set of attributes that belong to the VXLAN construct.</br>
-Individual VNIs include a VLAN to VNI mapping and you can specify which VLANs map to the associated VNIs.
-Single VXLAN device simplifies the configuration and reduces the overhead by replacing multiple traditional VXLAN devices with a single VXLAN device.
+Individual VNIs include a VLAN to VNI mapping, and you can specify which VLANs map to the associated VNIs.
+A single VXLAN device simplifies the configuration and reduces the overhead by replacing multiple traditional VXLAN devices with a single VXLAN device.

-Using NCLU you can configure only the traditional (multiple) VXLAN device.
-With NVUE, you can configure only the single VXLAN device.
-Some of the VXLAN commands looks similar on both CLIs, but as the implementations is different, some of them aren't.</br>
+Using NCLU, you can configure only the traditional (multiple) VXLAN device.
+With NVUE, you can configure only a single VXLAN device.
+Some of the VXLAN commands look similar on both CLIs, but as the implementations are different, some of them aren't.</br>

 Below are a few similar VXLAN and EVPN commands, for full configuration and more detailed information, check out the {{<kb_link latest="cl" url="Network-Virtualization/#.md" text="Network Virtualization" >}} section in the Cumulus Linux User Guide.